Berlevåg Airport: History

-The Wehrmacht had become aware of the favorable location when two aircraft had performed an emergency landing at Storsletten in 1941.
+The Wehrmacht had become aware of the favorable location when two aircraft had performed an emergency landing at Storsletta in 1941.
 Construction at Berlevåg started in August 1943 and the airport received a 950 m mixed concrete and wooden runway.
 The airfield received a detachment of fighter aircraft from JS5, including the Focke-Wulf Fw 190.
 A radar was installed on a hilltop close to the airport in 1944.
 The airport was demolished with the German retreat from Finnmark in 1944.
 The wooden runway was subsequently pillaged by locals to accumulate building materials for reconstruction.

 Use of the airport area as a civilian airport was launched by Varangfly director Odd Bentzen in 1964.
 After visiting Iceland he proposed a series of short and simple airports in Finnmark which could serve the airline's air ambulance service.
 A different proposal was launched in 1966 by several of the larger airlines, including Scandinavian Airlines System, Braathens SAFE and Widerøe, to establish a network of short take-off and landing airports in rural areas; Berlevåg was one of six original proposals for Finnmark.
 A county committee was established in 1966 to look into building small airfields in Finnmark, including Berlevåg.
 In the following years the municipality made investments to allow the airfield to be used for air ambulance services.
 Part of the motivation was Berlevåg's poor port conditions, which often forced seaplanes to land at Kongsfjord.